Department of Health Policy and Management (GRAD)

 HPM 883Analysis of Categorical Data3

-All students must take 15 credit hours for their minor area (typically five 3-credit courses), see lists below15
+All students must take 15 credit hours for their concentration area (typically five 3-credit courses), see lists below15

 Policy Course